 Come and explore southern Alberta.
 An often overlooked and less traveled part of the province that amply merits our interest.
 Home to the some of the most stunning protected areas like Kananaskis and Waterton, it also boasts a rich human, geological, cultural and prehistoric history.
-After hiking the best trails in Kananaskis and Waterton we’ll head east to leave the foothills of the Rockies and discover the undulating beauty and surreal geological formations of the Canadian Badlands on a 3-day paddle down the Milk River.
+After hiking the best trails in Kananaskis and Waterton we’ll head east to discover the undulating beauty and surreal geological formations of the Canadian Badlands on a 3-day paddle down the Milk River.
 Named by the American explorers Lewis and Clark who felt its color reminded them of a cup of tea with milk, the river takes us to Writing-on-stone Provincial Park.
-A place whose petroglyphs remind us of its occupation by the many different Indegenous people of the area.
+A place whose petroglyphs are a testament of its occupation by the many different Indigenous people of the area.
 An experience like no other that mixes snow-capped peaks and pristine alpine lakes with vast expanses of rolling prairies to discover the hidden gems of southern Alberta and live and nature’s pace.

 - The variety of landscapes: from the Rocky Mountain peaks of Waterton and Kananaskis to the rugged rock formations of the Canadian badlands

 - Hiking the less traveled national and provincial parks of Alberta

 - A unique paddling experience down the Milk River through mesmerising rock formations